 Though the precise meaning is up for debate, it’s highly likely that every scene in the tombs was symbolic to some degree – even if they also did accurately portray daily life.

 Before my trip, I was able to get ahold of the fantastic guidebook The Traveler’s Key to Ancient Egypt by the late John Anthony West, author of Serpent in the Sky.
 In his book, sadly out of print, West describes each tomb from the symbolist perspective.
 I’ll be sharing some of West’s fascinating insights in the Saqqara guide below.
-And I also plan to dedicate an entire article to Egyptian tomb symbolism sometime in the future.
+You can also learn more about Egyptian tomb symbolism in this article.

 The Imhotep Museum & The Step Pyramid

 The first place you’ll pass by upon entry to the site is the Imhotep Museum, named after the architect of King Djoser’s iconic Step Pyramid.
 This is a great place to learn more about the Step Pyramid’s construction.
-And the signage and lighting here is a whole lot better than at the dim and disorganized Museum of Egyptian Antiquities in Cairo.
+And the signage and lighting here is a whole lot better than at the dim, disorganized Egyptian Museum in Cairo.

 Additionally, the museum contains artifacts found throughout Saqqara, most of which date back to the Old Kingdom period.
-This is a good place to learn more about the Old Kingdom without feeling overwhelmed, as you can see everything in the museum in around 30 minutes.
+This is a good place to learn more about the Old Kingdom without feeling overwhelmed, as you can see everything here in around 30 minutes.

 The Step Pyramid of Djoser is undoubtedly the main highlight of Saqqara and it’s where you’ll want to start your day.
 Now that the pyramid burial chamber has opened to the public after 14 years of restoration, you’ll want to dedicate a good chunk of your day to exploring the complex.